NREL/hycon/docs/code_development.md

 # Code development
-To contribute to Hycon, please consider forking the main github repository, with the [NREL repo](https://github.com/NREL/wind-hybrid-open-controller) as an upstream remote.
+To contribute to Hycon, please consider forking the main github repository, with the [NLR repo](https://github.com/NREL/wind-hybrid-open-controller) as an upstream remote.
 See the [Installation instructions](install_instructions) for details about how to set up your repository as a developer.